Valgorithms/Verifier-server/README.md

 - Handles GET and POST requests for user verification.
 - Supports both filesystem and SQL (SQLite/MySQL) storage.
 - Configurable via `.env` file.
-- Verbose mode for detailed request and response logging.
+- Logger mode for detailed request and response logging.
+- Graceful shutdown support on all systems with ReactPHP.
-- Graceful shutdown support on non-Windows systems with `pcntl` extension.
+- Graceful shutdown support on non-Windows systems with `pcntl` extension when not leveraging ReactPHP.

 ## Installation